bogdro/fronsetia/README.md

 Fronsetia allows you to:

+-   send customised requests to a webservice,
 -   read WSDL definitions,
--   send customised requests to the webservice,
 -   override or remove the standard HTTP headers from the request to be sent,
 -   set any other HTTP header you wish,
 -   set the protocol name and version,